JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I slipped it under the sofa cushions, half in, and half out, close by her handkerchief, and her smelling-bottle.
-Every time her hand searched for either of these, it would touch the book; and, sooner or later (who knows?) the book might touch HER.
+Every time her hand searched for either of these, it would touch the book; and, sooner or later (who knows?) the book might touch _Her_.
 After making this arrangement, I thought it wise to withdraw.
 “Let me leave you to repose, dear aunt; I will call again to-morrow.”
 I looked accidentally towards the window as I said that.
 It was full of flowers, in boxes and pots.
 Lady Verinder